vmsmith/CookBook/pasta_sauce_bolognese.md

 * Pasta
 * Freshly grated parmigiano-reggiano cheese at the table

 #### Preparation
+1. Chop the onion
+2. Chop the celery
+3. Chop the carrot
+4. Cut up the tomatoes

 #### Directions
-Step 1
-Put the oil, butter and chopped onion in the pot and turn the heat on to medium.
-Cook and stir the onion until it has become translucent, then add the chopped celery and carrot.
-Cook for about 2 minutes, stirring vegetables to coat them well.
+1. Put the oil, butter and chopped onion in the pot and turn the heat on to medium.
+2. Cook and stir the onion until it has become translucent, then add the chopped celery and carrot.
-Step 2
+3. Cook for about 2 minutes, stirring vegetables to coat them well.
-Add ground beef, a large pinch of salt and a few grindings of pepper.
-Crumble the meat with a fork, stir well and cook until the beef has lost its raw, red color.
+4. Add ground beef, a large pinch of salt and a few grindings of pepper.
+5. Crumble the meat with a fork, stir well and cook until the beef has lost its raw, red color.
-Step 3
-Add milk and let it simmer gently, stirring frequently, until it has bubbled away completely.
-Add a tiny grating -- about ⅛ teaspoon -- of nutmeg, and stir.
+6. Add the milk and let it simmer gently, stirring frequently, until it has bubbled away completely.
-Step 4
+7. Add a tiny grating -- about ⅛ teaspoon -- of nutmeg, and stir.
-Add the wine, let it simmer until it has evaporated, then add the tomatoes and stir thoroughly to coat all ingredients well.
-When the tomatoes begin to bubble, turn the heat down so that the sauce cooks at the laziest of simmers, with just an intermittent bubble breaking through to the surface.
-Cook, uncovered, for 3 hours or more, stirring from time to time.
-While the sauce is cooking, you are likely to find that it begins to dry out and the fat separates from the meat.
+8. Add the wine, let it simmer until it has evaporated, then add the tomatoes and stir thoroughly to coat all ingredients well.
+9. When the tomatoes begin to bubble, turn the heat down so that the sauce cooks at the laziest of simmers, with just an intermittent bubble breaking through to the surface.
+10. Cook, uncovered, for 3 hours or more, stirring from time to time.
+11. While the sauce is cooking, you are likely to find that it begins to dry out and the fat separates from the meat.
 To keep it from sticking, add ½ cup of water whenever necessary.
 At the end, however, no water at all must be left and the fat must separate from the sauce.
-Stir to mix the fat into the sauce, taste and correct for salt.
+12. Stir to mix the fat into the sauce, taste and correct for salt.
-Step 5
-Toss with cooked drained pasta, adding the tablespoon of butter, and serve with freshly grated Parmesan on the side.
+13. Toss with cooked drained pasta, adding the tablespoon of butter, and serve with freshly grated Parmesan on the side.